 Independent Amount.

 Party A Independent Amount.
+[Concept needs to be discussed as a group.
+This is pretty complicated.]

 Party A shall have a Fixed Independent Amount of $______________.
 If the Fixed Independent Amount option is selected for Party A, then Party A will be required to post to Party B Performance Assurance in the amount of such Independent Amount (the “Fixed IA Performance Assurance”).
 The Fixed IA Performance Assurance shall be posted for so long as there are any outstanding obligations between the Parties as a result of the Agreement, and shall not be considered as posted collateral when calculating Party A’s Collateral Requirement pursuant to the Collateral Annex.
 Except as expressly set forth above, the Fixed IA Performance Assurance shall be held and maintained in accordance with the Collateral Annex.